TrustEval/Twitter_Tas_dataset/README.md

 # Twitter_Tas_dataset
 This is the dataset used for our research project: Trust Evaluation on Twitter.
+Anyone who are working on data minning, social network analysis, or any related topics can download this dataset for research purposes.

 The proposed Co-Rank method and detailed experimental results can be found in our paper: